Basic DWG Block Handling Example: Preserving Block Entities (DWG to SHP)

 5. Add AttributeRenamer

+Connect the MatchedBase port to an AttributeRenamer transformer.
 Rename autocad_text_string to SignalID.

-6. Add an Esri Shapefile writer
+6. Add an Esri Shapefile Writer

 From the Writers menu, select Add Writer.